 Last year we stated that: 'The financial climate in Mid Sussex does appear to have undergone resurgence over the last year.
 Income levels are up in almost every area and budgets are being exceeded particularly in the land and property-based services.
-This augers well for the future.'
+This augers well for the future!
 Our experience is that this has been borne out and economic activity in Mid Sussex is strong.
 This translates into our revenue budget as expressed earlier in this narrative.

-The level of reserves increased during 2016/17, mainly from the receipt of New Homes Bonus (NHB) grant (£4,433,728) and investment interest (£587,522).
+The level of reserves increased during 2017/18, mainly from the receipt of New Homes Bonus (NHB) grant (£4,412,902) and investment interest (£615,151).

-The Authority's level of General Fund Balances held at 31 March 2017 stands at £15,954,726.
-Given our intention to become financially independent in the medium term, our reserves will enable us to invest in revenue generating assets to replace government grant.
+The Authority's level of General Fund Balances held at 31 March 2018 stands at £6,853,655.
+At Outturn, the Cabinet agreed to earmark sums for investing in property, temporary accommodation and an entertainment facility in Haywards Heath and these now form specific reserves.
+These reserves will enable us to invest in revenue generating assets to improve income whilst offering a prudent level of protection against any economic downturn that may affect service delivery.